 These quick pickled ramps with their sweetly salty garlicky smack are what you make when you stumble upon ramps for sale come spring and obsessively gather up armloads of the elusive spring lovelies to take home.
 [Editor’s Note: Those of you who are unacquainted with ramps, allow us to explain.
 Technically known as wild leeks, ramps have floppy green leaves which narrow to a slender white bulb and all parts of the plant pack quite a garlicky wallop.
 They grow only in certain select conditions and, as such, are available for just several weeks early each spring in a handful of places throughout the States.
 Because they need to be foraged, you’ll typically find them only at farmers markets and road stands and the occasional local-minded grocery store, including some Whole Foods Markets.
 And because they make themselves known so damn infrequently, devotees tend to gather them up in obscene amounts so as to revel in the abundance while they may.
 For ideas on how to use these quick pickled ramps, see What To Do With Pickled Ramps below.
-For inspiration on how to use the rest of the plant, here’s how our editors and our favorite Manhattan chefs cook ramps.–George Weld and Evan Hanczor
+For inspiration on how to use the rest of the plant, here’s how our editors and our favorite Manhattan chefs cook ramps.
+This recipe has been updated.
+Originally posted April 29, 2016.–George Weld and Evan Hanczor

 What To Do With Pickled Ramps